 Peru is famous for a lot of things, but there is one in particular that is known world-wide: The Nazca Lines.
 Located in the south-west of Peru, only a few hours from Lima, the famous lines can be best spotted from high up in the air.
-There are several theories around the purpose of The Nazca Lines, not one proven to this day.
-But what are The Nazca Lines?
+There are several theories around the purpose of the Nazca Lines, not one proven to this day.
+But what are the Nazca Lines?

-The Nazca Lines are known as geoglyphs: They were formed by removing the first layers of oxidized rocks until a light-colored sand is exposed.
+The Nazca Lines are known as geoglyphs: They were formed by removing the first layers of oxidized rocks until light-colored sand is exposed.
 The lines are located in the Pampa Colorada (meaning “Colored Plain” or “Red Plain”) in an extremely dry desert north-west of the small city Nazca.
 The oxidized rocks get a dark, reddish / rust color.
 Among the lines are simple geometric designs such as trapezoids, rectangles, straight lines, triangles and swirls, but also flower and animal shapes.
 The most famous ones are the hummingbird, monkey, lizard, spider, condor and even a human figure sometimes known as “the Astronaut”.
 All of them can be seen best by plane on your Peru vacation.

 The majority of the lines date supposedly from 200 B. C. to 500 A. D., when Nazca people lived in that region.
-In 1926/27, the Peruvian archeologist Toribio Mejia Xesspe was the first one to systematically study and report the Nazca Lines.
+In 1926/27, the Peruvian archaeologist Toribio Mejia Xesspe was the first one to systematically study and report the Nazca Lines.
 In the 1930s, with increasing air traffic and more planes soaring in the air, the lines could be seen better and became more popular.
 Following Xesspe, the American historian Paul Kosok studied the lines from an airplane and named them “the largest astronomy book in the world”, as he saw a connection between the lines and astronomy.
 Probably the most famous person who dedicated more than 40 years to study the Nazca Lines was Maria Reiche, there is even a Reiche museum in the town of Nazca.

 Now, what are the Nazca Lines exactly?
 There are several assumptions with none to be confirmed until this day, here a few of them: